elianamusser/exploration/doc/ErrorHandling.md

 - cons
 	- lots of repeated code

-Barricade seems like the best option.
+One Barricade class seems like the best option.
 Backup plan will be a global error handler with methods that return status variables.

+# Pseudocode

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzMxOTMzMSwxMzQ1NDEyNTMyXX0=
+eyJoaXN0b3J5IjpbMTkxNjg2NDI3NiwxMzQ1NDEyNTMyXX0=
 -->